Desperate to eliminate ants? But don’t want to spray chemicals?

 Some get success with ant baits over-the-counter.
 Others find ants coming back every year no matter what.
-In this article, we’ll explain how to finally get rid of odorous house ants (often called sugar ants) without causing harm to you, your pets or pollinators.
+In this article, we’ll explain how to finally get rid of odorous house ants (often called sugar ants) without causing harm to your pets, family or pollinators.

 The Best Ways to Get Rid of Ants in Your House